-Critical thinking is what you were supposed to be developing in school.
-And you thought you were merely studying math, or history, or literature!
+Critical thinking is what you were developing in school.
+And YOU thought you were merely studying math, or history, or literature!
 Simply put, critical thinking is being able to figure things out.

 Or, as the Foundation for Critical Thinking says, it is “the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.”

 Critical thinking is a practical matter

 Critical thinking is a threshold skill for jobs today.
 However, many employers say it is missing in new college graduates.
 According to a survey by PayScale, 60% of managers claim the new graduates taking jobs in their organizations don’t have the critical thinking and problem-solving skills they need for the job.

 These skills are also necessary when charting a course for a successful future.
 Anticipating what lies ahead requires critical thinking.
 Daniel Decker, President of Higher Level Group, says the ability to look ahead and predict an outcome means understanding the relationship between cause and effect.
 Then, it’s knowing how to use this knowledge to think things through and decide upon a course of action.